Health and medical records held by public health facilities in NSW, such as your NSW hospital records, are maintained by the NSW

 contact the relevant local health district.

 More information about accessing medical records under the Health Records and Information Privacy Act is available from the NSW Information and Privacy Commission.

-There are four ways in which information held by the Ministry of Health will be available.
+There are four ways that information held by the Ministry will be made available:

 Much of the information held by the Ministry of Health is already publicly available.
-The following are resources you may wish to review, which are constantly updated:
+Resources you may wish to review, which are constantly updated include: